 |Density||The project is too dense.||

-The underlying PUD allows for a Floor to Area Ratio of 2.5.
-This proposal further reduces the FAR to 0.80.
+The PUD zoning allows for a Floor to Area Ratio of 2.5.
+This proposal is less than one third of the allowed density.

 |Building Setbacks||The buildings are too close to the existing houses – 25 ft. from property lines||The project will include greater setbacks than the original proposal (as much as 210ft) from the neighboring homes with sensitivity to the different conditions at the perimeter of the site.
 No building is closer than 80 feet from the existing homes.|